No Retreat... No Surrender... Si Kumander

 No Retreat...
 No Surrender...
 Si Kumander is a 1987 Filipino action comedy film directed by Pablo Santiago and starring Fernando Poe Jr. and his wife Susan Roces, the latter as the titular commander.
-It is a sequel to the 1982 film Manedyer...
-Si Kumander.
 Produced by FPJ Productions, the film was released on September 17, 1987.
 Critic Luciano E. Soriano of the Manila Standard gave Kumander a mildly positive review, commending Poe and Roces' "delightful" performances while deeming the film "mildly amusing" and "an over-extended [TV] sitcom".